apachedragonfly/apachedragonfly.github.io/_pages/about.md

 ## Apache Dragonfly?

-The name of this website is based upon an experience I had a few years ago that changed my life and how my brain works (for the better).
+The name of this website is based on a silly code name I came up with from a magical experience I had a couple of years ago.

 I will elaborate further eventually.